feodor-bredlow/react-signup-form-using-redux/README.md

 ### `About`

 Simple signup page in react.
+No external libraries other than Redux for the state management are used.
 The form consists of multiple input fields which are validated.
 The input is locally stored in the client sessionStorage.
-The state management is done using redux.
 Critical functions and components are tested using jest/react-testing-library.
 SCSS modules are used for styling.

 ## In the project directory, you can run: